xml version="1.0" ?>

 All travel and entertainment expenses must meet the Internal Revenue Service accountable plan rules.
 Under the accountable plan rules, an employee may be reimbursed for certain travel expenses without incurring any tax liability provided the following three conditions are satisfied:

-The vice chancellor and provost, executive vice president and chief financial officer, senior vice presidents, vice presidents, cabinet officers, and deans are responsible for ensuring compliance with this travel policy in their divisions, schools, colleges, offices and centers.
+The vice chancellor and provost, executive vice president and chief financial officer, senior vice presidents, vice presidents, chancellor's executive team, and deans are responsible for ensuring compliance with this travel policy in their divisions, schools, colleges, offices and centers.

 Travelers and Travel Authorization

 Travel in connection with a sponsored research or instructional project must always be authorized by the project director, and may require prior approval by the sponsor.
 The traveler shall be responsible for investigating and securing all required authorization and approval in connection with a sponsored research or instructional project.